-Detection of mechanical cracking in assembly and capacitors post depanelisation only reauires not additional equipment for temperature change, increased moisture, mechanical shock and vibration, and or X ray analysis, these methods have also been shown to have limited success in detecting mechanical cracks.
+Detection of mechanical cracking in capacitors post assembly and depanelisation not only requires additional equipment for temperature change, increased moisture, mechanical shock and vibration, and or X ray analysis, these methods have also been shown to have limited success in detecting mechanical cracks.
 Thus effort has been targeted in reducing the likelihood of mechanical cracks by increasing resistance.